 2nd blue solid light means you are connected to your network, if it is flashing it is not making a network connection or is plugged into the wrong device router/switch.

-When first connecting to the meethue account you will be asked to Push the Link button, in the hue app or linking the bridge to your hue account.
+When first connecting to the meethue account you will be asked to Push the Link button, in the hue app, or linking the bridge to your hue account.
 If you are unable to connect to your hue bridge, there are a few things we need to confirm first.